 Dumbbell Military Press Russian Twist

-The Dumbbell Military Press Russian Twist is a seated movement that pairs a single dumbbell press with a slow side-to-side twist.
-The press challenges shoulder strength while the rotation adds controlled tension through the upper body, making the exercise demanding without needing heavy weight.
+The Dumbbell Military Press Russian Twist is a seated movement that pairs a single dumbbell press with a slow side-to-side rotation of the torso.
+The press challenges shoulder strength while the twist adds controlled tension through the core and upper body.
+Dumbbell pressing movements produce distinct shoulder muscle activation compared to barbell variations, particularly in the stabilizer muscles (Solstad et al., 2020).

-You should feel the effort in the shoulders during the press and through the upper body as you rotate.
+You should feel the effort in the deltoids during the press and through the obliques and trunk as you rotate.
 Sit tall, keep your legs steady, and move at a controlled tempo.
-Focus on pressing straight up, then rotating smoothly without leaning back or rushing the movement.
+The pressing component engages the front and side deltoids along with the triceps, with activation levels that are effective for building shoulder strength across different experience levels (Luczak et al., 2013).

-This exercise fits well in full-body or shoulder-focused workouts where control and coordination matter.
-You can make it easier by limiting the range of the twist or using a lighter dumbbell, or harder by slowing the rotation and holding briefly at the top of the press while staying stable.
+This exercise fits well in full-body or shoulder-focused workouts where control and coordination matter more than heavy loading.
+Maintaining proper scapular mechanics during the press-and-twist sequence is important for keeping the shoulder joint healthy and ensuring the right muscles do the work (Sousa et al., 2022).
+Make the movement easier by limiting the range of the twist, or harder by slowing the rotation and holding briefly at the top of the press.

 - Sit on the floor with your knees bent and feet flat on the ground, holding a single dumbbell with both hands at chest level.